How to get touch with us over the festive period

 How does Business Property Relief affect holiday parks?

-Two years ago this month, the Office of Tax Simplification published their second report into the reform of Inheritance Tax.
-Having gathered information from practitioners, government departments and the public, they sought to publish their findings about how the complex Inheritance Tax system could be reformed.
+Two years ago this month, the Office of Tax Simplification published its second report into the reform of Inheritance Tax.
+Having gathered information from practitioners, government departments, and the public, they sought to publish their findings about how the complex Inheritance Tax system could be reformed.

 What is the current situation with Business Property Relief?